 It can even see you miss out on opportunities, says career coach Nicole Grainger-Marsh.
 “I’ve seen people who were strong candidates for positions be blackballed from an organisation because they used this strategy.”
 Instead, Hall recommends mentioning “one person who knows you really well”.

 - Not following up on opportunities.
+If someone recommends you to another person for an opportunity, one of the worst things you can do is not follow through.
 Grainger-Marsh says, “I’ve been on the receiving end of people not following up on introductions I’ve made, and each time it leaves me feeling as if I wasted my contact’s time.
 Those people never received an introduction from me again.
 The moral of the story – not following through can be a career-limiting move.”

 Hall recommends thanking someone for a referral by “taking them out for lunch or a coffee.
 Put in the time and effort and these relationships will be with you for life.”